-All methods provide samples with some degree of mixing of the Galactic components.
-This is because the physical populations in the Galaxy are fairly well mixed, particularly in velocity and action space, making studies like this inherently difficult.
-The method using the [Mg/Mn]-[Al/Fe] plane is able to cleanly separate the disc populations from the accreted population, but not the discs from each other, while the method using the [$ \alpha $/Fe]-[Fe/H] plane can separate the high-$ \alpha $ population from the low-$ \alpha $ population well, but is less able to separate out the accreted population.
+No two methods fully agree on the classification of all stars because the stellar populations in the Galaxy are fairly well mixed, particularly in velocity and action space.
+The method using the [Mg/Mn]-[Al/Fe] plane is able to separate the disc populations from the old accreted or unevolved populations, but not the discs from each other, while the method using the [$ \alpha $/Fe]-[Fe/H] plane can separate the high-$ \alpha $ population from the low-$ \alpha $ population well, but is less able to separate out the accreted population.
 Our dynamical method is faced with well-mixed populations and categorises a large number of stars as belonging to the thick disc.
 The age-based method encounters the issue of overlapping ages for the oldest parts of the thin disc and the youngest part of the thick disc, which presents a formidable obstacle for selecting a clean sample by age alone, so our attempt categorises more stars than the other methods as thin disc stars, particularly in the inner disc.
-We only apply the kinematic method in the radial bin that includes the solar neighbourhood because this is the only region where this method is valid, and there it encounters the same mixed populations as the dynamical method.
+We only applied the kinematic method to the radial bin that includes the solar neighbourhood because this is the only region where this method is valid, and there it encounters the same mixed populations as the dynamical method.

-Our results show that the choice of selection method can meaningfully influence the derived properties of the Milky Way's discs.
+Our results show that the choice of selection method can influence the derived properties of the Milky Way's discs.
 Abundance-based selections provide higher purity but require spectroscopic data, while kinematic or dynamical methods are more widely applicable but less precise.
-Some superior selection could be achieved by combining multiple methods, as is currently underway by, for example, \cite{neitzel_dissecting_2025}.
-The opportunities for more high-quality research will be greatly expanded in the near future when the precise astrometric data from \textit{Gaia} is combined with the spectroscopic data provided by 4MOST \citep{de_jong_4most_2019}, in particular the high- and low-resolution surveys of the Milky Way bulge and disc \citep{bensby_4most_2019, chiappini_4most_2019}, and WEAVE \citep{jin_wide-field_2024}.
+A superior selection could be achieved by combining multiple methods \citep[e.g.][]{neitzel_dissecting_2025}.
+The opportunities will be greatly expanded in the near future when the precise astrometric data from \textit{Gaia} is combined with the spectroscopic data provided by 4MOST \citep{de_jong_4most_2019}, in particular the high- and low-resolution surveys of the Milky Way bulge and disc \citep{bensby_4most_2019, chiappini_4most_2019}, and WEAVE \citep{jin_wide-field_2024}.

 \begin{appendix}